esteinig/netviewr/README.md

 ##

-The main workhorse of the packages is the graph decorator operator `%@%`, which expects on the left side an `igraph` object and on the right side a `data.frame` or `tibble` to attach to the graph.
-Data columns can then be used to further decorate the graph with decorator functions.
+The workhorse of the package is the decorator operator `%@%`, which expects on the left side an `igraph` object and on the right side a `data.frame` or `tibble` to stack on the graph.
+Decorator functions can then access data columns to further decorate the graph.
 Decorator functions transform the data into graph attributes and attach them to the correct slots in the graph object for plotting.

 The decorator operator therefore enables a pipeline syntax to decorate graph objects, additionally using the standard `magrittr` pipe operator `%>%` to feed the decorated graph into the plot function: